 Update on Maintenance Capital Expenditures.
 Please refer to the attached data table on page 12 of this press release for a summary, by period and by vessel type, of historical and projected data for drydock downtime (in days) and maintenance capital expenditures for each of the quarterly and/or annual periods presented for the fiscal years 2017, 2018, 2019 and 2020.
-Maintenance capital expenditures, which are recurring in nature, primarily include regulatory drydocking charges incurred for the recertification of vessels and other vessel capital expenditures for its fleet of vessels will be approximately \$36.0 million and \$21.6 million for the full fiscal years 2019 and 2020, respectively.
+Maintenance capital expenditures, which are recurring in nature, primarily include regulatory drydocking charges incurred for the recertification of vessels and other vessel capital improvements that extend or maintain a vessel's economic useful life.
+The Company expects that its maintenance capital expenditures for its fleet of vessels will be approximately \$36.0 million and \$21.6 million for the full fiscal years 2019 and 2020, respectively.
 These cash outlays are expected to be incurred over 449 and 337 days of aggregate commercial downtime in 2019 and 2020, respectively, during which the applicable vessels will not earn revenue.